Lumbar vertebrae

-The lumbar vertebrae are located between the thoracic vertebrae and pelvis.
-They form the lower part of the back in humans, and the tail end of the back in quadrupeds.
-In humans, there are five lumbar vertebrae.
-The term is used to describe the anatomy of humans and quadrupeds, such as horses, pigs, or cattle.
-These bones are found in particular cuts of meat, including tenderloin or sirloin steak.
+The lumbar vertebrae are located between the thoracic vertebrae and sacrum.
+They form the lower part of the back in humans, and the region of the spine between the rib cage and pelvis in quadrupedal mammals.
+In humans, there are typically five lumbar vertebrae.
+The term is used to describe the anatomy of humans as well as domestic ungulates and other quadrupeds; the specific number varies by species, typically ranging from six in horses and cattle to six or seven in pigs.
+In commercial butchery, these vertebrae correspond to high-value cuts of meat, including the tenderloin and sirloin steak.

 Human anatomy

-In human anatomy, the five vertebrae are between the rib cage and the pelvis.
+In human anatomy, the five lumbar vertebrae are between the rib cage and the pelvis.
 They are the largest segments of the vertebral column and are characterized by the absence of the foramen transversarium within the transverse process (since it is only found in the cervical region) and by the absence of facets on the sides of the body (as found only in the thoracic region).
 They are designated L1 to L5, starting at the top.
 The lumbar vertebrae help support the weight of the body, and permit movement.